-This position is accountable to prepare patients and radiopharmaceuticals and to perform routine nuclear medicine procedures in accordance with physicians' orders and the procedure manual.
-The Nuclear Medicine Technologist produces high quality images and prepares/presents them with appropriate comparison studies and other exam results or pertinent patient information to the Radiologist for timely interpretation.
-Additionally, the Nuclear Medicine Technologist supports the mission, vision, values, and strategic initiatives of MWHC Health System and demonstrates a commitment of quality service to our patients and their families, the community, the physicians, and our Associates.
+This position is accountable to prepare patients and perform routine mammography procedures/examinations in accordance with providers' orders, ACR and MQSA guidelines, the procedure manual, and exam protocols under the supervision of a Radiologist.
+The Mammography Technologist is also responsible for performing bone densitometry studies.
+The Mammography Technologist produces high quality images and prepares/presents them with appropriate comparison studies and other exam results or pertinent patient information to the Radiologist for timely interpretation.

 Essential Functions & Responsibilities:

-Prepares patients for nuclear medicine examinations by confirming physicians' orders, verifying patients' identities, and obtaining adequate medical histories to ensure the appropriateness of examinations and facilitate timely accurate diagnosis of the patient.
+Prepares patients for mammography examinations by confirming providers' orders/screening criteria, verifying patients' identities, and obtaining adequate medical histories to ensure the appropriateness of examinations and facilitate timely, accurate diagnosis of the patient.

-Performs nuclear medicine examinations/procedures on all patient age groups and maintains clinical competency as evidenced by completion of an annual Competency Based Orientation Tool for Clinical Associates in Nuclear Medicine.
 Adheres to departmental policies, procedures, standards, and protocols to ensure effective departmental operations and quality patient care.
-Demonstrates a high degree of knowledge and understanding of nuclear medicine services/activities.
+Demonstrates a high degree of knowledge and understanding of Mammography services/operations.

-Maintains a safe environment for patients, personnel, and visitors by requiring and supporting the establishment, maintenance, and education of an effective safety management program.
-Disposes of sharps and contaminated supplies/materials in a manner consistent with infection control and nuclear regulatory standards.
-Adheres to radiation safety practices for patients, personnel, and self including principles of time, distance, and shielding where possible.
+Maintains a safe environment for patients, personnel, and visitors.
+Adheres to radiation safety practices; including principles of time, distance, and shielding where possible.

 Effectively interacts with students, consistently providing supervision and instruction.
-Is supportive of the MWH School of Radiologic Technology and the Radiology cross-training program.
+Is supportive of the MWH School of Radiologic Technology and the Mammography cross-training program.